Tonix Pharmaceuticals Holding Corp (NASDAQ:TNXP) Short Interest Update

-Tonix Pharmaceuticals Holding Corp (NASDAQ:TNXP) was the target of a significant increase in short interest in the month of May.
-As of May 15th, there was short interest totalling 931,300 shares, an increase of 135.6% from the April 30th total of 395,300 shares.
-Based on an average daily volume of 10,680,000 shares, the short-interest ratio is currently 0.1 days.
+Tonix Pharmaceuticals Holding Corp (NASDAQ:TNXP) was the target of a significant increase in short interest in the month of July.
+As of July 31st, there was short interest totalling 2,880,000 shares, an increase of 100.0% from the July 15th total of 1,440,000 shares.
+Based on an average daily volume of 24,270,000 shares, the short-interest ratio is presently 0.1 days.

 Separately, ValuEngine upgraded Tonix Pharmaceuticals from a “hold” rating to a “buy” rating in a research report on Friday, May 1st.